Brep2Shape: Boundary and Shape Representation Alignment via Self-Supervised Transformers: Experiments

+\paragraph{Fine-tuning Dynamics} Table~\ref{tab:finetuning_dynamics} illustrates the fine-tuning dynamics of Brep2Shape on TMCAD under different training epochs.
+The accuracy increases consistently from 82.29\% at 50 epochs to 84.03\% at 350 epochs, indicating that the pretrained representation can be progressively adapted to the downstream classification task through longer optimization.
+Notably, the performance does not saturate quickly after the default 100-epoch setting, but continues to improve with additional fine-tuning.
+This suggests that fine-tuning mainly refines task-specific decision boundaries while preserving the general geometric knowledge learned during pretraining.
+The default configuration of 100 epochs achieves 82.64\% accuracy, offering a practical balance between efficiency and effectiveness, whereas extending training to 350 epochs brings a further 1.39 percentage-point improvement.
+The monotonic improvement also indicates stable optimization behavior, with no clear sign of overfitting in the tested range.
+Overall, the results show that Brep2Shape is robust to the fine-tuning schedule and can further benefit from longer downstream adaptation.

 \paragraph{Domain transfer} Domain transfer evaluates whether models trained on one dataset can generalize to another dataset.
 To this end, we compare Brep2Shape with SSL4CAD~\cite{jones2023self}, a pre-training method for domain transfer.
 Both methods are pre-trained on Fusion360Seg and fine-tuned on Fusion360Seg and MFCAD; Brep2Shape is additionally pre-trained on a 25k subset to match the scale of Fusion360Seg.
 As shown in Table~\ref{tab:ssl4cad}, Brep2Shape achieves strong in-domain performance on Fusion360Seg and outperforms SSL4CAD on the target domain MFCAD.
 The improvement is most pronounced in the low-data regime, with an absolute gain of about 15\% using 100 samples, and remains stable with more labeled data.
-With the 25k subset pre-training, Brep2Shape reaches comparable in-domain performance to SSL4CAD while maintaining a clear advantage on MFCAD, which further proves the transferability of Brep2Shape.
+With the 25k subset pre-training, Brep2Shape reaches comparable in-domain performance to SSL4CAD while maintaining a clear advantage on MFCAD, suggesting that the learned representation captures shared geometric and topological patterns rather than dataset-specific cues.